sinequa/SinequaForAzure/terraform/README.md

 ```

 ### 2.2.3.
 Update a Sinequa Grid <a name="update">
-For updating a complete grid, just change the `local.image_id` with the new version, and re-deploy
+To update a complete grid, just change the `local.image_id` with the new version, then re-deploy.

 ```terraform
 image_id                = "/subscriptions/e88f44fe-533b-4811-a972-5f6a692b0730/resourceGroups/Product/providers/Microsoft.Compute/galleries/SinequaForAzure/images/sinequa-11-nightly/versions/6.1.42"